Agis IV: Loss of support

 Soon afterwards, however, Lysander's term of office expired, and the ephors of the following year were opposed to Agis, and looked to restore Leonidas.
 They brought an accusation against Lysander and Mandrocleides, of attempting to violate the laws.
 Alarmed at the turn events were taking, these two convinced the king to take the unprecedented step of deposing the ephors by force and to appoint others in their stead.
 Leonidas, who had returned to the city, fled again, to Tegea, protected from Agis by Agesilaus, who persuaded Agis and Lysander that the most effective way to secure the consent of the wealthy to the distribution of their lands, would be to begin by cancelling the debts.
 Accordingly, the debts were cancelled, and all bonds, registers, and securities were piled up in the market place and burned.

 Agesilaus, having achieved his goal, contrived various pretexts for delaying the division of the lands.
-Meanwhile, the Achaean League applied to Sparta for assistance against the Aetolian League.
+Meanwhile, the Achaean League appealed to Sparta for assistance against the Aetolian League.
 Agis was accordingly sent at the head of an army.
 The cautious movements of the Achaean leader, Aratus of Sicyon, gave Agis no opportunity to distinguish himself in battle, but he gained great credit by the excellent discipline he preserved among his troops.
 During his absence Agesilaus so angered the poorer classes by the continued postponement of the division of the lands, that they made no opposition when the enemies of Agis openly brought back Leonidas II and set him on the throne.
 Agis and Cleombrotus fled for sanctuary, the former to the temple of Athena Chalcioecus in Sparta, the latter to the temple of Poseidon (or Apollo) at Taenarum.